-years.
+2.134 The most recent London Office Policy Review (2012) (LOPR) highlights the poor performance of the outer London office market in recent years.
 However, not all outer London office centres are in structural decline.
 West London provides and will continue to provide primary locations for office development, including Stockley Park and Uxbridge.
-It is also noted however that these centres have suffered recessionary pressures on rental values.